Guidelines to prioritize safety, development, and inclusivity:

-The MGHA has adopted the following game rules: All games will be played under current USA Hockey Adult No-Check rules (pdf), with the following additions:
+All games will be played under current USA Hockey Adult No-Check rules (pdf), with the following additions.

-The MGHA limits advanced players (“D” and “E” rating) to two goals per game.
-If an advanced player scores a goal after reaching the limit, the goal will be disallowed and the face-off moved to the nearest neutral-zone face-off location (attacking team caused the stoppage of play).
+- Limit players to three goals per game.
+If a player scores a goal after reaching the limit, the goal will be disallowed and the face-off moved to the nearest neutral-zone face-off location (attacking team caused the stoppage of play).

 - Game Time and Timeouts: